geekmomprojects/InfinityOctahedron/Design/v1/README.md

-# Infinity Mirror Octahedron V1
+# Infinity Mirror Octahedron - Version 1
 <a href="https://www.youtube.com/watch?v=zY7c4jWUfVQ"><img src="../../Images/OctahedronOn.jpg" width="300px"></a> <img src="../../Images/OctahedronOff.jpg" width="300px">

 Design files for Infinity Mirror Octahedron shown above.
 The design was created to use an LED strip containing 3535 sized LEDs with a pixel density of 144 LEDs/m.
 In the build, the strip is cut into 12 separate segments, each of which contains 14 LEDs.